nowo-tech/PasswordToggleBundle/demo/README.md

 ## Customization

+### Global Configuration

+Each demo includes a `config/packages/nowo_password_toggle.yaml` file that demonstrates the bundle's configuration system (available since v1.2.0).
+This file defines default values for all password fields, which can be overridden per field when using the form type.

+The configuration file includes:
+- Default toggle settings
+- Icon and label configuration
+- CSS classes for buttons and containers
+- Form type options

+### Per-Field Customization

-You can customize the password field by modifying the options in each demo's `src/Controller/DemoController.php`:
+You can also customize the password field by modifying the options in each demo's `src/Controller/DemoController.php`:

 - `toggle`: Enable/disable toggle functionality
 - `visible_icon`: Icon when password is hidden